Chris Carmack: Career

 After graduation, Carmack attended New York University to pursue an arts degree at the Tisch School.
 He left NYU after he was discovered by John Yannella, a modeling scout, and decided to have a go at the profession.
 His looks were exactly what Bruce Weber was seeking for Abercrombie & Fitch.
 The other catalogs and editorials that he has worked for include: Lord and Taylor, Macy's, Target, Who.A.U, Elle France, Nautica, Guess?, and Cosmogirl.

-After two years in New York City, Carmack decided to move to Los Angeles and immerse himself in acting.
-He is best known by global audiences as Luke on the first season of The O.C., but did not continue because producers could not guarantee him airtime in the upcoming year.
+He played Luke on the first season of The O.C., but did not continue because producers could not guarantee him airtime in the upcoming year.
 In 2005, Carmack became a model for Ezra Fitch, a limited upscale label sold at Abercrombie & Fitch.

-In 2006, Carmack starred in the film Lovewrecked with Amanda Bynes and Jonathan Bennett and decided to hone his acting skills in the theaters of New York and London.
+In 2006, Carmack starred in the film Lovewrecked with Amanda Bynes and Jonathan Bennett and honed his acting skills in the theaters of New York and London.

 From March 16 to May 21, 2006 Carmack starred in the Off-Broadway production of Entertaining Mr. Sloane at the Laura Pels Theatre.
 The play, directed by Scott Ellis, also featured Tony Award nominees Alec Baldwin and Jan Maxwell.

-In 2006 Carmack made his London stage debut in a rare revival of Tennessee Williams' Summer and Smoke, a play that hadn't been performed in London for 55 years.
+In 2006, Carmack made his London stage debut in a rare revival of Tennessee Williams' Summer and Smoke, a play that had not been performed in London for 55 years.
 Carmack starred opposite Rosamund Pike and was directed by former Royal Shakespeare Company artistic director Adrian Noble.
 It played the Apollo Theatre from October 21 – November 25, 2006, failing to complete its scheduled run.